Ear infectionsOtitis media

 Treatment Guidelines for Otitis Media with Effusion (OME)

-Otitis media with effusion (OME) usually resolves on its own without treatment, especially when it follows an acute ear infection.
+Otitis media with effusion (OME) is fluid behind the middle ear (eardrum).
+It usually resolves on its own without treatment, especially when it follows an acute ear infection.
 Antibiotics are not helpful for most cases of OME.

 The American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), and the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) clinical practice guidelines for OME recommend the following treatments: